hapijs/hapi/Readme.md

 ### Router

 The `router` option controls how incoming request URIs are matched against the routing table.
+Router options:
-- `isTrailingSlashSensitive` - if set to `true`, the paths '/example' and '/example/' are considered different resources.
+- `isTrailingSlashSensitive` - determines whether the paths '/example' and '/example/' are considered different resources.
 Defaults to `false`.
-- `isCaseSensitive` - if set to true, the paths '/example' and '/EXAMPLE' are considered different resources.
+- `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to 'true'.

 ### Payload

 The `payload` option controls how incoming payloads (request body) are processed.
+Payload options:
 - `maxBytes` - limits the size of incoming payloads to the specified bytes count.
 Allowing very large payloads may cause the server to run out of memory.
 Defaults to 1MB.

+### CORS

+The [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
+This is required by web application running inside the browser which are loaded from a different domain than the API server. **hapi** provides a general purpose
+CORS implementation that sets very liberal restrictions on cross-origin access by default.
+CORS options:
+- `maxAge` - number of seconds the browser should cache the CORS response.
+The greater the value, the longer it will take before the browser checks for changes in policy.
+Defaults to one day.

+### Extensions (Middleware)

 ### Routes